-- 2 heaping tsps. of fermented black beans, drained and lightly pounded
+- 2 heaping teaspoons fermented black beans drained and lightly pounded

-- Heat the cooking oil in a wok or frying pan until wisps of smoke are visible on the surface.
+- Heat enough cooking oil in a wok or frying pan to reach a depth of at least two inches.
+Wait until wisps of smoke are visible on the surface.

 - While the cooking oil heats (it will take several minutes), cut the pork into bite-size pieces and rub lightly with salt and pepper.